chanmix51/ZTLNote/README.md

     * search: search all notes tagged with the given keyword `ztln tag search KEYWORD`
     * list: list all the keywords stored in the index `ztln tag list`

+### Location format

+A location is an easy way for humans to designate a note at a moment in time.
+Since this address mode is relative to a head and paths are supposed to evolve over time, a note location one day may not designate the same note the day after.
+Furthermore, a location may be relative to a current topic and path.
+If a unique address stable in time or an absolute address is required then the note UUID shall be used instead.

+`[topic/]path[:-N]`

+ - topic: f specified, the topic designate the Tought Topic of the Note.
+If note specified, the current topic is used.
+ - path: the path followed to reach the Note.
+Since paths have notes in common, several paths can be used to reach the same note.
+ - modifier: the number of ancestor of the path head's note (default to 0)

+ Examples:

+    topic1   A ─ B ─ C - D ←main (current path)
+                 └ ─ E     ←path1

+Assuming the `topic1` is the current topic, the note B can be reached with the following locations:

+ * `main:-2` equivalent of `topic1/main:-2`
+ * `HEAD:-2` since main is the current path
+ * `path1:-1`

+Here are other examples of locations:

+ * `HEAD` or `main` or `main:-0` or `topic1/main` or `topic1/main:-0` → note D
+ * `path1:-2` → note A
+ * `path1:-4` → Nothing
+ * `wrongpath` → Nothing
+ * `wrong/address/format#` → Error

 ## Conception

 ### Vocabulary